Dragon-GCS/Start/README.md

         Type: bool
         Default to upgrade core package(pip & setuptools) and all packages to install in the virtual environment, add "--without-upgrade" to skip this.
+    --without_template:
+        Default to create a template files, add "--without-template" to skip this.
     --without_system_packages=WITHOUT_SYSTEM_PACKAGES
         Type: bool
         Default to give the virtual environment access to system packages, add